benjs/nfnets_pytorch/README.md

 # NFNet Pytorch Implementation

-This repo contains pretrained NFNet models F0-F5 with high ImageNet accuracy from the paper *High-Performance Large-Scale Image Recognition Without Normalization*.
+This repo contains pretrained NFNet models F0-F6 with high ImageNet accuracy from the paper *High-Performance Large-Scale Image Recognition Without Normalization*.
+The small models are as accurate as an EfficientNet-B7, but train 8.7 times faster.
+The large models set a new SOTA top-1 accuracy on ImageNet.
-The pretrained weights are converted from the official repository.

 | NFNet  | F0  | F1  | F2  | F3  | F4  | F5  | F6+SAM  |
 |:---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|